Bosaif39/Password-Generator-Day-5-Project/README.md

 **Overview:**

-This is the day 5 project of the course 100 Days of Code: The Complete Python Pro Bootcamp.
+This is the Day 5 project from the 100 Days of Code: The Complete Python Pro Bootcamp.
+The Password Generator creates strong passwords by combining lowercase letters, uppercase letters, numbers, and symbols.
+By default, it generates an 8-character password, but users can specify a custom length of at least 8 characters.

 **How It Works**